Articulating the value of humanities education

 Introduce light background music during intro and outro segments to add auditory emphasis.

-Each year, I’ve interviewed a different group of stakeholders to gain insights into the ways in which the institute impacts its constituents, and I’ve modified the list of questions.
-The second year of the series, I interviewed the institute’s postdoctoral fellows and added these questions:
+Each year, I’ve interviewed a different group of stakeholders to gain insights into the many ways in which the institute impacts its constituents, and I’ve modified the list of questions accordingly.
+The second year, I interviewed postdoctoral fellows, adding these questions:

 How did your experiences at the Cogut Institute impact the content or process of your research?